-Richard has recently joined University Centre Leeds and has taught leadership and management in another local college; including business, enterprise and marketing.
+Richard has taught at the University Centre Leeds for two years and previously taught leadership and management in another local college; including business, enterprise and marketing.

 Richard has extensive management and business experience, built up over 25 years with a national high street bank.
 He undertook a variety of roles in marketing, communications, product management and project management at the bank's head office; and earlier on as a branch manager in London and a period in technology training.